petetae/Airbnb_bkk_analysis_20210321/README.md

 ## Installation <a name="installation"></a>

 There should be no necessary libraries to run the code here beyond the Anaconda distribution of Python.
-The code should run with no issues using Python versions 3.*.
-This is a test.
+The code should run with no issues using Python versions 3.
+The Jupyter Notebook file can be downloaded and run without issues.

 ## Project Motivation<a name="motivation"></a>